Tim Johnson

 State Geographic Information Officer Tim Johnson has over 35 years of service with the N.C.
 Center for Geographic Information and Analysis (CGIA) and was appointed its director in 2000.
 During his tenure, Tim has established the state’s robust and mature GIS program as a model for other state and local governments in the effective coordination and use of geospatial data to provide solutions for residents.

 Tim provides strategic, policy and operational direction for the CGIA, which serves as the geographic data arm of the N.C.
 Department of Information Technology and carries out the directives of the N.C.
 Geographic Information Coordinating Council (GICC).
-Tim also serves as chair of the GICC and provides guidance on its efforts to enhance geospatial collaboration and mapping for both statewide initiatives and local partners.
+Tim also serves as staff to the GICC and provides guidance on its efforts to enhance geospatial collaboration and mapping for both statewide initiatives and local partners.

 Tim has helped spearhead a number of GIS initiatives at the direction of the GICC, including the Statewide Orthoimagery Program, AddressNC and NC OneMap.
 For more than three decades, has made it his mission to advance the use of geographic information systems (GIS) technology as a tool for better decision-making by state and local governments in North Carolina.